 Bring the outdoors in by including pot plants as part of your decor.
-Pot plants not only give a room a lift, but they also help detoxify the air and improve your home’s health.
+Pot plants not only give a room a lift, but they possibly help detoxify the air and improve your home’s health.

 Are you hanging wall art in frames that are 10, 20 or more years old?

 Alternatively, invest in or create new art for your walls.

 If you have the budget for just one thing, consider a fresh coat of paint.

 A new coat of paint can completely refresh a tired looking room and give it an updated look.

 If your budget doesn’t stretch for a whole paint job, paint just the woodwork and skirting or paint a single feature wall to draw attention away from less appealing areas of a room.

 Give your home a modern update by replacing out-dated fittings and fixtures.

 New window treatments are a great way to give a room a lift without spending a lot of money.

 You can buy ready-made blinds or curtains inexpensively from craft and haberdashery stores.
 Wait for the sales to get the best price.